What is COVID-19?

 The following information comes from the Los Angeles County Department of Public Health’s Frequently Asked Questions regarding COVID-19:

 What is a coronavirus?

 Coronaviruses are a large family of viruses.
-Many of them infect animals, but some coronaviruses from animals can evolve (change) into a new human coronavirus that can spread from person-to-person.
-This is what happened with the new coronavirus known as SARS-CoV-2,which causes the disease known as COVID-19.
-Diseases from coronaviruses in people typically cause mild to moderate illness, like the common cold.
+Many of them infect animals, but some coronaviruses from animals can change into a new human coronavirus that can spread from person-to-person.
+This is what happened with the new coronavirus known as SARS-CoV-2, which causes the disease known as COVID-19.

 How are coronaviruses spread?

-Like other respiratory illnesses, human coronaviruses most commonly spread to others from an infected person who has symptoms through:
+Like other respiratory illnesses, human coronaviruses most commonly spread to others from an infected person through:

 - Droplets produced through coughing and sneezing

 - Close personal contact, such as caring for an infected person

 - Touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands